autofac/Documentation/docs/integration/webapi.rst

 Register the Filter Provider
 ----------------------------

-You need to register the Autofac filter provider implementation because it is does the work of wiring up the filter based on the registration.
+You need to register the Autofac filter provider implementation because it does the work of wiring up the filter based on the registration.
 This is done by calling the ``RegisterWebApiFilterProvider`` method on the container builder and providing an ``HttpConfiguration`` instance.

 .. sourcecode:: csharp